 Singapore’s highest dividend yielding stock is also one of the country’s largest conglomerates.

-3. Singapore Telecom (4.73% Yield)
+2. Singapore Telecom (5.74% Yield)

-With over 477 million mobile network subscribers worldwide, Singtel is not only the largest mobile phone operator in Singapore, but one of the largest in the world.
+With over 477 million mobile network subscribers worldwide, Singtel is not only the largest mobile phone operator in Singapore but one of the largest in the world.